-The United States seeks to enjoin Defendants from organizing, promoting, and selling the "solar energy scheme" that they have been promoting since or before 2010.
-As described in the complaint, the solar energy scheme purportedly offers a "disruptive and revolutionary" approach to capturing and using solar energy.
-The technology underlying the solar energy scheme, purportedly invented by Neldon Johnson, uses "solar lenses" on "solar towers."
+The United States seeks to enjoin Defendants from organizing, promoting, and selling the "solar energy scheme" that they have been promoting since or before 2010.1 As described in the complaint, the solar energy scheme purportedly offers a "disruptive and revolutionary" approach to capturing and using solar energy.2 The technology underlying the solar energy scheme, purportedly invented by Neldon Johnson, uses "solar lenses" on "solar towers."
 This purported technology is, however, only the starting point of Defendants' solar energy scheme.

-According to the United States, the Defendants make money by selling "lenses" to customers, which the customers purportedly lease to LTB, LLC.
-But LTB is a company that
+Defendants make money by selling "lenses" to customers, which the customers purportedly lease to LTB, LLC.
+But LTB is a company that exists only on paper; it has never done anything.4 Nonetheless, Defendants tell customers that LTB will operate and maintain the

-&lt;sup>1 ECF Doc.
-No. 2 and ECF Doc.
-No. 35 ¶ 1(a).
+1 ECF Doc.
+No. 2 and 35 ¶ 1(a).

-&lt;sup>2 ECF Doc.
+2 ECF Doc.
 No. 2 ¶ 16.

-&lt;sup>3 ECF Doc.
+3 ECF Doc.
 No. 2 ¶ 17.